carbon-language/carbon-lang/llvm/docs/CompileCudaWithLLVM.rst

 ============

-This document contains the user guides and the internals of compiling CUDA C/C++ with LLVM.
+This document contains the user guides and the internals of compiling CUDA code with LLVM.
 It is aimed at both users who want to compile CUDA with LLVM and developers who want to improve LLVM for GPUs.
 This document assumes a basic familiarity with CUDA.
 Information about CUDA programming can be found in the `CUDA programming guide